thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 -   Geometry & texture I/O

-The thi.ng/geom library takes a semi-declarative approach to working with OpenGL/WebGL in that it’s extensively using Clojure maps to define various geometry and shader specifications, which are then compiled into the required data buffers & GLSL programs.
+The thi.ng/geom library takes a semi-declarative approach to working with OpenGL/WebGL in that it's extensively using Clojure maps to define various geometry and shader specifications, which are then compiled into the required data buffers & GLSL programs.
 This approach helps to make data manipulations easier and avoids (for most common use cases) the direct use of WebGL function